 New Coordinates in Political Theory Project

 Like many political theorists, I have inherited a curriculum structured around the history of the Western canon, probably formalized in the latter third of the twentieth century.
 I am the sole political theorist at Southern Miss, and so I teach the full historical sequence, from Homer to Charles Mills.
 The core curriculum is a three course 'history of political thought,' with break points in familiar places: Plato to Machiavelli; Hobbes to Nietzsche; "20th century."
 American political thought is segmented off in its own course.
 There is no true Intro course.
-You can find my existing syllabi here.

 My 'New Coordinates in Political Theory' project is aimed at redesigning this curriculum, over the course of the next five years.
 As the title suggests, the goal is to re-imagine the spatial and temporal coordinates of political theory, with the gamble that doing so will also reconfigure the problems we (students and instructor) theorize and the conceptual resources we bring to bear on those problems.